Ralpel: Transportation

 Jeepable road leading to Lungler village was started to construct in 1996 and was finished in 2010.
 For the first time in the history of Ralpel, a jeep reached Ralpel village in 2010.
 Tluangal, the then President of the Village Council contributed Ks 100000/- to make it possible.
-In 2013, the village community embarked on a journey to build a road to the Tiau River that could be traversed by jeep.
+In 2013, the village community embarked on a journey to build a road to the Tio River that could be traversed by jeep.
 Under the watchful eyes of the village council, they labored on the road, and by 2017, they had made significant progress, covering about 3 miles.
-Fortunately, two brothers, Mr. Lalpekliana and Mr. Thanchungnunga, both descendants of Ralpel and leaders in their respective fields (the former as the principal of a Bible college in Hakha, Myanmar and the latter as an Executive Engineer in Mizoram), generously donated a large sum of money to continue the construction.
-Thanks to their kindness and the tireless efforts of the village community, the road was eventually completed and now stretches all the way to the Tiau River.
+Fortunately, two brothers, Mr. Lalpeklian and Mr. Thancungnung, both descendants of Ralpel and leaders in their respective fields (the former as the principal of a Bible college in Hakha, Myanmar and the latter as an Executive Engineer in Mizoram), generously donated a large sum of money to continue the construction.
+Thanks to their kindness and the tireless efforts of the village community, the road was eventually completed and now stretches all the way to the Tio River.
 Despite being passable by jeep, the road was in poor shape.
 In 2019, the NDL-led Myanmar government initiated repairs, which were completed just before the military coup.

 Education

 In 1944, the first primary school was founded in the village.
 In 1968, the government of Burma recognized the school.
-In 1980, the first middle school was established, and only one student, Laltanpuia (now Dr. Laltanpuia), was able to continue on to higher education.
+In 1980, the first middle school was established, and only one student, Laltanpui (now Dr. Laltanpui), was able to continue on to higher education.
 Unfortunately, the middle school was eventually closed due to a lack of teachers and poverty.
-However, in 1994, the middle school was reopened thanks to the efforts of the village President Tluangala and financial contributions from parents.
+However, in 1994, the middle school was reopened thanks to the efforts of the village President Tluangal and financial contributions from parents.

 After a military coup in Myanmar caused all schools in the country to shut down, the Chin Defence Force instructed villages in Chin State to open schools.
 The village community decided to offer education up to grade 9 and fully funded these schools.
 The curriculum was developed by the NLD-led government, but due to the current political situation, published textbooks are not readily available in some areas, such as Ralpel.
 As a result, teachers in the school have had to use screenshots of online texts to supplement their lessons.